Efficient Gibbs Sampling in Cox Regression Models Using Composite Partial Likelihood and P\'olya-Gamma Augmentation: Abstract

 \section{Abstract}

-The Cox regression model and its Bayesian extensions are widely used in survival analysis.
-However, standard Bayesian approaches require modeling of the baseline hazard, and their full conditional distributions lack closed-form expressions.
-Therefore, the Metropolis-Hastings sampling algorithm is typically employed, whose efficiency is highly sensitive to the choice of proposal distribution.
-To address these issues, we propose the GS4Cox, an efficient Gibbs sampling algorithm for the Cox regression model based on four key components: (i) general Bayesian framework, (ii) composite partial likelihood, (iii) P\'olya-Gamma augmentation scheme, and (iv) finite corrections.
-Our experiments on both synthetic and actual datasets demonstrate that the GS4Cox algorithm outperforms existing sampling methods in terms of convergence speed and sampling efficiency.
+The Cox regression models and their Bayesian extensions are widely used for time-to-event analysis.
+However, standard Bayesian approaches typically require baseline hazard modeling, and their full conditional distributions lack closed-form expressions, resulting in computational inefficiency and increased vulnerability to bias from baseline hazard misspecification.
+To address these issues, we propose GS4Cox, a fully Gibbs sampler for Bayesian Cox regression models with four elements: (i) generalized Bayesian framework for avoiding baseline hazard specification, (ii) composite partial likelihood and (iii) P\'olya-Gamma augmentation for closed-form expressions of full conditional distributions, and (iv) affine posterior calibration via the open-faced sandwich adjustment for location and scale adjustment of the posterior distribution.
+We prove asymptotic unbiasedness of the generalized Bayes estimator under composite partial likelihood and propose an affine posterior transformation that yields higher-order asymptotic agreement with the maximum partial likelihood estimator, while the posterior covariance matches the asymptotic target covariance.
+We demonstrated that GS4Cox consistently outperformed existing sampling methods through numerical and real-data experiments.